The Sixth Sense: Critical response

-The Sixth Sense received positive reviews; Osment in particular was widely praised for his performance.
-On the review aggregator website, Rotten Tomatoes, the film has an approval rating of 86% based on reviews from 158 critics, with an average rating of 7.70/10.
+The Sixth Sense received critical acclaim, with Osment's performance receiving high praise in particular.
+On the review aggregator website, Rotten Tomatoes, the film has an approval rating of 86% based on reviews from 166 critics, with an average rating of 7.70/10.
 The site's critical consensus reads: "M. Night Shyamalan's The Sixth Sense is a twisty ghost story with all the style of a classical Hollywood picture, but all the chills of a modern horror flick."
 Metacritic rated it 64 out of 100 based on 35 reviews, meaning "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

+Roger Ebert awarded the film a 3 out of 4-star rating and was particularly impressed by Osment's performance, writing: "Haley Joel Osment, his young co-star, is a very good actor in a film where his character possibly has more lines than anyone else.
+He's in most of the scenes, and he has to act in them–this isn't a role for a cute kid who can stand there and look solemn in reaction shots.
+There are fairly involved dialogue passages between Willis and Osment that require good timing, reactions and the ability to listen.
+Osment is more than equal to them.
+And although the tendency is to notice how good he is, not every adult actor can play heavy dramatic scenes with a kid and not seem to condescend (or, even worse, to be subtly coaching and leading him).
+Willis can.
+Those scenes give the movie its weight and make it as convincing as, under the circumstances, it can possibly be."

+In his review for the Los Angeles Times, John Anderson wrote that the script was "clever" and called Osment's performance the best of the year from a child actor.
+Stephen Hunter of The Washington Post said the film was a "maximum creep-out."

 By vote of the members of the Science Fiction and Fantasy Writers of America, The Sixth Sense was awarded the Nebula Award for Best Script during 1999.
-The film was No. 71 on Bravo's 100 Scariest Movie Moments, for the scene where Cole encounters a female ghost in his tent.
-It was named the 89th best American film of all time in a 2007 poll by the American Film Institute.

-The line "I see dead people" from the film became a popular catchphrase after its release, scoring No. 44 on AFI's 100 Years...100 Movie Quotes.

-The Sixth Sense also scored 60th place on AFI's 100 Years...100 Thrills, honoring America's most "heart pounding movies".